2020 CRITERIA CHECKLIST

 NYC Overlay

-Properties, except those serving 100% permanent supportive housing residents, are REQUIRED to expand the policy to include all indoor spaces in the property.
+This criterion is optional for all other property types.
 For guidance, please see “Resources” in the full 2020 Criteria, which includes the NYC Department of Health and Mental Hygiene's Smoke‐Free Housing Resources.

 (Mandatory and Optional)